webdeckjs/soundq/README.md

 # 🔌 webdeck-soundq

-This is a simple plugin that allow you play any sound on key press
+This is a simple plugin that allow you play any sound on key press for [webdeck](https://github.com/webdeckjs/webdeck)

 ## Usage